 - Step 1: Determine the budget. - Step 2: Calculate debt project can support. - Step 3: Compute amount of equity necessary to complete the project. - Step 4: Compare the benefits of the project to the equity invested.
-Is the return a market rate? - Note that the rate of return method is more applicable to real estate transactions than business deals, particularly for smaller projects. - If the market rate is greater than/equal to the rate of the prospective project, a gap exists.
+Is the return a market rate? - If the market rate is greater than/equal to the rate of the prospective project, a gap exists.
 Public funds should be invested. - If the market rate is less than the rate of the prospective project, there is no gap and thus no need for public investment.